jeremford/aws-multi-region-codepipeline/README.md

 ### Master Stacks

-With S3 cross region replication, I needed the target bucket to be created in the Secondary Region before I created the source bucket in the Primary Region.
+With S3 cross region replication, I needed the target bucket to be created in the secondary region before I created the source bucket in the primary region.

 This was done with the [master-stack-predeploy-us-east-1.yml][templates/multiregion/master-stack-predeploy-us-east-1.yml] stack.
 This creates the S3 Bucket and has the Bucket Name as an Output of the master stack.